Skip to main content

 ADA is the average number of students attending school and is used to calculate LCFF funding.
 ADA may also be used to calculate some Federal and other State funding sources.
 Due to student absences, ADA is always lower than total enrollment.
 Attendance is counted every day of the year, but the LCFF funding is based on attendance through the Second Principal Apportionment or P-2, which is from July 1 through the last school month ending before April 15.

 • Lompoc Unified is currently projecting funded ADA using the three-year average which results in a gradual drop in funded ADA.
-For 2025/2026, the district’s funded ADA is 8245, which is about 200 higher than the projected actual ADA.
-For 2025/2026, enrollment is 8,766, and is projected to continue to decline in the two outer years.
+For 2026/2027, the district’s funded ADA is 8183, which is almost 200 higher than the projected actual ADA.

 Revenue